ngn13/ezcat/README.md

 ---

 ### 🚀 Install
-An easy way install ezcat is to use docker:
+An easy way to install ezcat is to use docker:
 ```
 docker run --rm --network host \
     -e PASSWORD=securepassword \